 4. Raised Feeder vs. Normal

 Cons: Higher dog feeders are usually a bit more expensive.
-Also, raised feeders come in a variety of heights and making sure you have the correct height is important.
+Also, raised feeders are available in a variety of heights so making sure you have the correct height is important.
 You can avoid these negative effects by researching which height would be best for your dog and getting the correct raised feeder with a lot of stability.

-PupLife carries a wide variety of Dog Bowls in dozens of styles and sizes.
-By doing a little research and planning, you can easily pick out the right dog bowl for your pet, providing years of healthy eating, fun and style.
+Today's dog bowls come in a wide array of styles and sizes, and there's sure to be a feeder that is right for your pet.
+By doing a little research and planning, you can easily pick out the right dog bowl for your pet, providing years of healthy eating, fun, and style.

 If you are shopping for your new dog, our article on How To Choose The Right Dog Toys For Your Pet is a must read.
 If you are in the market for a dog bed, we highly recommend checking out How To Choose The Right Dog Bed, as well as 3 Mistakes People Make When Buying A Dog Bed.